t-richards/enshrouded-config/README.md

 :white_check_mark: No ads, tracking, or similar nonsense.

-## Getting Started
+## Get Started

-Visit https://enshrouded-config.tomrichards.dev/ to validate your server configuration!
+Visit https://enshrouded-config.tomrichards.dev to craft and refine your config.

 ## Disclaimer